Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 All genuine platinum rings will always be stamped.
 The law requires they be stamped.

-Platinum is a very rare and expensive metal and therefore, all platinum jewelry will be marked to show authenticity.
+Platinum is a very rare and expensive metal (only a few hundred tons of platinum are produced in a calendar year) and therefore, all platinum jewelry will be marked to show authenticity.
 It’s a standard practice to hallmark any jewelry made of genuine platinum.

 You can look for the words “Platinum,” “PLAT,” or “PT” (which are followed or preceded by the numbers “850” “950” or “999.”) to check the purity of platinum your ring is made of.